ConsenSys-Academy/multisig-wallet-exercise/README.md

 Project Setup
 ============

-Clone this github repository.
+Clone this GitHub repository.
 The [MultiSignatureWallet.sol](./contracts/MultiSignatureWallet.sol) file in the contracts directory has the structure of a multisignature wallet that you will be implementing.

 Implementing the Contract